 Leading the pack are entertainment and retail venues followed closely by the corporate and education communities.
 Of course, command and control is a major segment and they have probably done more consistently with video walls than any other niche.

-"Leading the pack are entertainment and retail venues followed closely by the corporate and education communities."
+"Leading the pack is entertainment and retail venues followed closely by the corporate and education communities."

 As video walls proliferate and people become more used to seeing them, where do you see this trend going?